Handbook of Business Procedures

 These procedures apply to the acquisition of software, whether installed locally or hosted remotely, where the software provider requires that a Software License Agreement (SLA) be accepted by The University of Texas at Austin.
 The Business Contracts Office has delegated authority to enter into software licenses on behalf of the university.

 For these situations, departments must follow the appropriate procedures listed below.

 - For Purchases of $5,000 or Less

-Schools and departments can issue a purchase order for the purchase of the software, but must have the SLA reviewed and approved by the assistant vice president and director of procurement and payment services.
-A Software License Intake Form must be completed and forwarded to the Purchasing Office.
+Schools and departments can issue a purchase order for the purchase of the software, but must have the SLA reviewed and approved by the Business Contracts Office.
+A Software License Intake Form must be completed and forwarded to the Business Contracts Office.
 Payment must be completed with a *DEFINE VP1 document.

 - For Procard Purchases of $1,000 or Less